 The Central Connecticut State University music department presents a varied program of music celebrating women composers of the 20th century, performed by CCSU faculty.
 Additionally, festival guest composer Dr. Hilary Tann will be present to discuss her music.

 The CCSU Music Forum takes place Thursday, March 7, at 3:00PM, at Founders Hall on the CCSU Campus.
 Admission is free but seating is limited.

 Co-sponsored by the Central Connecticut State University Music Department.

 Trio in E Minor, op.
 45 - Louise Farrenc

 Voces de mi Tierra (Voices of my homeland) - Elisenda Fábregas

 The Gardens of Anna Maria Luisa de Medici - Hilary Tann

 Where: Welte Hall

 Women Composers Festival of Hartford

-The Women Composers Festival of Hartford has, for the last sixteen years, provided an educational and entertaining platform for the promotion of women's music.
-Recognized for its advocacy and artistry by institutions such as the Greater Hartford Arts Council, the Amphion Foundation, New Music USA, Meet the Composer, the International Alliance for Women in Music, and the Women’s Education and Leadership Fund, the festival's goals include offering a rich alternative to mainstream classical music programming through the performance and discussion of new and historical music by women composers from throughout history and around the world.
+The Women Composers Festival of Hartford has provided an educational and entertaining platform for the promotion of women's music since 2000.
+Recognized for its advocacy and artistry by institutions such as the Greater Hartford Arts Council, the Amphion Foundation, New Music USA, Meet the Composer, the International Alliance for Women in Music, and the Women’s Education and Leadership Fund, the festival's goals include offering a rich alternative to mainstream classical music programming through the performance of music by women composers from throughout history and around the world.